Naimans: History

 In The Secret History of the Mongols, the Naiman subtribe the "Güchügüd" are mentioned.
 According to Russian Turkologist Nikolai Aristov's view, the Naiman Khanate's western border reached the Irtysh River and its eastern border reached the Mongolian Tamir River.
 The Altai Mountains and southern Altai Republic were part of the Naiman Khanate.
 They had diplomatic relations with the Kara-Khitans, and were subservient to them until 1175.
+Western European and Asian scholars classified them as a Turkic people from Sekiz Oghuz (means "Eight Oghuz" in Turkic).
+Scholars like Paul Ratchnevsky, Wolfgang-Ekkehard Scharlipp, Hans Robert Roemer, Maria Czaplicka, Steven Runciman, John Man, Morris Rossabi, Frederick W. Mote, Li Tang, Joo-Yup Lee/Shuntu Kuang, Hans-Joachim Klimkeit, René Grousset classified them as Turkic people.
+UNESCO-published History of Civilizations of Central Asia classified them as Turkic people.
 In the Russian and Soviet historiography of Central Asia they were traditionally ranked among the Mongol-speaking tribes.
-For instance, such Russian orientalists as Vasily Bartold, Grigory Potanin, Boris Vladimirtsov, Ilya Petrushevsky, Nicholas Poppe, Lev Gumilyov, Vadim Trepavlov classified them as one of mongol tribes.
-Other scholars classified them as a Turkic people from Sekiz Oghuz (means "Eight Oghuz" in Turkic).
+For instance, such Russian orientalists as Vasily Bartold, Grigory Potanin, Boris Vladimirtsov, Ilya Petrushevsky, Nicholas Poppe, Lev Gumilyov, Vadim Trepavlov classified them as one of Mongol tribes.
 However, the term "Naiman" has Mongolian origin meaning "eight", but their titles are Turkic, and they are thought by some to be possibly Mongolized Turks.
 They have been described as Turkic-speaking, as well as Mongolian-speaking.
+Chinese historian Feng Chia-Sheng considered the Naimans to be the western branch of the Zubu; in his view, the eastern Zubu were the Jalairs and the Tatars, while the northern Zubu were the Keraites.

 Like the Khitans and the Uyghurs, many of them were Nestorian Christians or Buddhists.

 The Naimans were located to the west of the Mongols, and there were more Naimans than Mongols in the late 12th century.
 In 1199, Temüjin (Genghis Khan) together with an ally Ong khan launched a campaign against the Naimans.
-They defeat Buyirugh, a Naiman khan who ruled the mountain lineage.
+They defeated Buyirugh, a Naiman khan who ruled the mountain lineage.
 In 1203, the last Tayang khan, the ruler of Naimans of the steppe, was killed after a battle with Genghis Khan.
 His son Kuchlug with his remaining Naiman troops then fled to the Kara-Khitan Khanate.
 Kuchlug was well received there and the Khitan Khan gave him his daughter in marriage.
 Kuchlug soon began plotting against his new father-in-law, and after he usurped the throne, he began to persecute Muslims in the Hami Oases.
 But his action was opposed by local people and he was later defeated by the Mongols under Jebe.

 Although the Naiman Khanlig was crushed by the Mongols, they were seen in every part of the Mongol Empire.
 Ogedei's great khatun ("queen") Töregene might have been from this tribe.
 Hulegu had a Naiman general, Ketbuqa, who died in the Battle of Ain Jalut in 1260.

 After the collapse of the Yuan dynasty, the Naiman were eventually assimilated into Mongol, Tatar, and Kazakh tribes.

-Ethnic roots

-According to Lee & Kuang, the Naiman and the Önggüt tribes were descending from the remainders of Turkic peoples of Central and Eastern Mongolia, which stood not in contact with Iranian groups West of the Altai mountains, unlike "Western Turks".
-They were loosely controlled by the Khitan Liao and Jurchen.
-They were known to resemble ancient Tujue and later Mongols and their girls were known to be beautiful.